microsoft/azuredevopslabs/labs/tfs/readyroll/readme.md

    ![](images/28.jpg)

-1. Next specify the Target database again selecting the **PartsUnlimitedWebsite-Prod** we referenced earlier in step 19.
+1. Next specify the Target database again selecting the **PartsUnlimitedWebsite-Prod** we referenced earlier in Task 2, step 4.

    >**Note**: If we were deploying to Azure we could change the ‘Target type’ and select an appropriate existing SQL Database running in Azure